My name is Tom Pfotzer. I created RealEconomy.org to help me learn how to fix the planet as I make my living.

 After some years, I noticed that at every level, politics got in the way of getting things done – not just a little, but a lot.

-So I de-coupled from the social scene, took out my clipboard, and started to design a household economy that I thought might meet my needs.
+That’s when I took out my clipboard, and started to design a household economy that I thought might meet my needs: fix the planet, make a living, find new markets for my own labor, and learn how to capture the benefits of technology and productivity for myself.

 I didn’t do all that designing in a vacuum.
 Of course I spent a lot of time around the internet, reading other people’s work, and discussing the situation with them.
 I enjoyed it, but something important was missing.